matthewturk/obsidian-additional-icons/README.md

 Each iconset is bundled with the built plugin, but can be toggled.

+# Example Usage

+I tend to use a lot of `fileClass`es from [metadata menu](https://mdelobelle.github.io/metadatamenu/), and often use the `icon` field to give the files individual icons based on their type.
+I found myself wanting to use different icons than those available in the default Lucide set that came with Obsidian.
+So now you can use things like `ra-axe`, `gi-dna` and `wi-tornado` to decorate your files.

 # License

-This repository is licensed under the BSD 2-Clause license.
-The fonts bundled with the built version are licensed as noted above.
+This repository is licensed under the BSD 3-Clause license.
+The fonts bundled with the built version (which are not distributed with source) are licensed as noted above.